Textualize/textual/README.md

         self.mouse_over = False
 ```

+Both event handlers set the `mouse_over` attribute which, because it is reactive, will result in the widget's `render()` method being called.

-The app class has a `Mount` handler where we _dock_ 10 of these custom widgets from the top edge.
+The app class has a `Mount` handler where we _dock_ 10 of these custom widgets from the top edge, which will stack them vertically.
 If you run this script you will see something like the following:

 ![widgets](./imgs/custom.png)